Issyanofsky/rick_and_morty/README.md

 ## Script:

-a python script that retrive data from rick & morty api ("https://rickandmortyapi.com/api"). it pules data of the characters how are "Human", "Alive" and there origin is "Earth". it extract the result into a csv file called characters.csv.
+a python script that retrieve data from rick & morty api ("https://rickandmortyapi.com/api"). it pules data of the characters how are "Human", "Alive" and their origin is "Earth". it extracts the result into a csv file called characters.csv.

 execute script in the main folder: